Unbreachable: Data Privacy and Security for Marketers

 Personalisation is a criminally underused tactic by marketers.
 The reason for this being that many feel they don’t have the skills to manage the data or don’t have enough time to put these strategies into place.
-Personalisation goes way beyond just using your subscribers first name in the subject line and email copy.
+Personalisation goes way beyond just using your subscribers’ first name in the subject line and email copy.
 If you truly want to set your email marketing game on fire, try experimenting with some advanced personalisation techniques.
-So to prevent your head from spinning, we invited Alita Harvey-Rodriguez from MI Academy to help us navigate the crucial steps we need to take to create a more personalised journey for our customers.
+So to prevent your head from spinning, we invited Alita Harvey-Rodriguez from MI Academy to help us navigate the crucial steps we need to take to create a more personalised journey for your customers.

 Here’s some examples you can put into practice:

-Our goal as marketer’s is to chase quality leads.
+Our goal as marketers is to chase quality leads.
 But it can be challenging especially because we know inboxes are flooded, social media is overflowing with sponsored content and most viewers on Youtube are using some form of ad blockers.
 So we called in our lead generation expert and Vision6 CMO, Jessica Pantalleresco who delved into a more realistic approach to chasing the unicorn.
-Jess also shared some of the obstacles she faced and how she overcame them to achieve lead-generation success.
+Jess also shared some of the obstacles she faced and how she overcame them to achieve lead generation success.
 And it started with knowing who you’re talking to.